Extra attacker: Ice hockey

-The term sixth attacker is also used when both teams are at even strength; teams may also pull the goalie when shorthanded by a player, in which case the extra attacker would be a fifth attacker.
+The term sixth attacker is also used when both teams are at even strength or when the trailing team is already on a power play before; teams may also pull the goalie when shorthanded by a player, in which case the extra attacker would be a fifth attacker.
 It is exceptionally rare for a penalized team to do so during five on three situations.

 Also, in four-on-four overtime, an extra attacker is added to a team on a power play in the case where another minor penalty is committed against them.
 This results in a five-on-three.
 In leagues with a three-on-three overtime, each minor penalty results in an extra attacker for the team on the power play (up to a maximum of five total skaters plus goalie).
 Penalized players return to the ice when their penalty expires, and the proper on-ice strength (e.g. 4-3, 4-4, or 3-3) is corrected at the first appropriate stoppage.

 In leagues like the National Hockey League (NHL) where regular season standings are based on a point system (i.e. two points are awarded for a win, one point for an overtime/shootout loss, and no points for a loss in regulation), a team may be forced to use an extra attacker even when the score is tied near the end of regulation of a game at or near the end of the regular season to avoid being eliminated from playoff contention, division title contention, or even home-ice advantage.
 Beginning in 1999–2000 season, the league discourages from pulling their goaltender in overtime; if a team does so, and subsequently loses the game when their opponent scores an empty net goal, the losing team is charged with a regulation loss and forfeited the one point in the standings they would otherwise have received for an overtime loss.